-The unique park in Greece dedicated to bees...is waiting you to explore it!
+A unique park in Greece dedicated to honeybees... is waiting for you to explore it!

-Our park will not become true without the high awareness social profile of ANEL Company.
+Our park would not become reality without the high awareness social profile of ANEL.

-Our park will not become true without the high awareness social profile of ANEL company.
-The company ANEL is in the field of beekeeping since 1968.
+Our park would not become reality without the high awareness social profile of ANEL company.
+ANEL is in the field of beekeeping since 1968.
 It has been awarded in the international conference APIMODIA 2 times.
 It is the largest Greek and within four largest European manufacturers of beekeeping equipment.
-Having a particular high environmental awareness, the company had the will to disseminate knowledge of beekeeping and organized many seminars, most of the free, on beekeeping for beginners and advanced, queen raising, apitherapy, bee diseases, cosmetics and soaps .
+Having a particular high environmental awareness, the company had the will to disseminate knowledge of beekeeping and organized many seminars, most of them free, on beekeeping for beginners and advanced, queen raising, apitherapy, bee diseases, cosmetics and soaps.

-We decided to spread the knowledge about the importance of bees and beekeeping to the general public in order to raise awareness and rescue them.
+We decided to spread the knowledge about the importance of bees and beekeeping to the general public in order to raise awareness about their importance.
 So we built the unique Park in Greece dedicated to the bee!

 “Sowing” the change

 We live in times of great change and we sometimes feel “small” in front of the majesty of nature and the things she offers to us through her complexity.
 Like the life of the bee, this “magic” insect.